News

 The care for air.

-Given the links between good air and good health, how can we make a wider society understand the importance of air quality improvement?
-What can those working in the air quality discipline do to improve its messaging, so people are prepared to change their own behaviours?
+Given the links between good air and good health, how can we make wider society understand the need for air quality improvement?
+What can those working in the built environment do to improve its messaging, so people are prepared to change their own behaviours?

 Informing about the invisible

 Increasing public understanding of the need for air quality improvement is challenging because it involves raising awareness of an invisible threat.
 Despite alarming statistics on air pollution-related deaths, there is insufficient action to promote clean air as a human right, despite humans breathing up to 12 kg of air daily.
 As an air quality consultant, I often encounter confusion about my role, which highlights the lack of awareness around the profession and its significance.
-This is why those working in the field must advocate for clean air and promote environmentally conscious choices.
+This is why those working in the field must advocate for clean air and promote environmentally conscious choices, not only to those in wider society but also to others in the built environment.

 The public is not necessarily unaware of the health burden of air pollution, as media outlets frequently emphasise its health impacts.
 However, there is often little understanding of the simple lifestyle changes that can have an impact.
 For instance, active travel methods or government measures like London’s Ultra Low Emission Zone (ULEZ) expansion, which has lowered NO2 concentrations in outer London by 21%, are rarely publicised for their air quality benefits.
 If these benefits were more widely promoted, these initiatives might not be viewed as inconveniences but as necessary steps toward cleaner air.